ubports/docs.ubports.com/porting/Configuring.rst

 ..
 Note::

     Choosing kernel version 4.2 should be sufficient.
-Other available versions can be seen by visiting `the webpage <https://kernel.googlesource.com/pub/scm/linux/kernel/git/next/linux-next>`_ and examining the tags.
+Other available version tags can be seen by visiting `the webpage <https://kernel.googlesource.com/pub/scm/linux/kernel/git/next/linux-next>`_.
+Remember that the backporting scripts were set up specifically for version 4.2.
+Your choice is therefore limited to the different branches in this main kernel version.

 Run script and fix errors
 ^^^^^^^^^^^^^^^^^^^^^^^^^